robsontenorio/marina/multiple/README.md

 docker-compose up -d
 ```

+Now you can access the Nginx Proxy Manager at `http://YOUR-VPS-IP:81`.

 ---

-Actually we will run two things here:
+Actually we run two things here:
 - **Nginx Proxy Manager** to redirect all incoming traffic to the correct project.
 - **Docker Watch Tower** to deploy automatically new versions of images from your project.

-**Configure the first proxy**

-After this point you are on the Docker "land", so  **always use the service name** to configure the proxy hosts.
+As we are working with Docker  **always use the service name** you have set on `docker-compose.yml` files to configure the proxy hosts as you will see on the next sections.

-- You can access the Nginx Proxy Manager at `http://YOUR-VPS-IP:81`.
+## Configure `proxy.mary-ui.com`

 - The first one is the `proxy.mary-ui.com` domain to access the proxy panel.
 - After saving you can access it on `https://proxy.mary-ui.com`

 ![img_3.png](mary-proxy.png)

+## Configure `mary-ui.com`

+...